ecrc/ExaGeoStatCPP/README.md

       `cd exageostatcpp`

-3. Run `config.sh` script with the flag `-h` for help, to know the supported options and their corresponding flags.
+3. Run `configure` script with the flag `-h` for help, to know the supported options and their corresponding flags.

-      `./config.sh -h`
+      `./configure -h`
    or check user manual.